sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - ownership (index 39): Used when the "href" item references another software component to indicate the degree of ownership between the software component referenced by the COSWID tag and the software component referenced by the link.

   An initial set of pre-defined ownership index and text values are defined in {{indexed-link-ownership}} that are based on the ownership values defined in {{SWID}}.
-These pre-defined ownership values are registered with IANA in the "SWID/CoSWID Link Ownership Values" registry {{iana-link-ownership}}, and MAY be expanded in the future.
+These pre-defined ownership values are registered with IANA in the "SWID/CoSWID Link Ownership Value" registry {{iana-link-ownership}}, and MAY be expanded in the future.

   The value of an ownership item MUST be one of the following:

-  - The index (preferred) or string value of a role from the IANA in the "SWID/CoSWID Link Ownership Values" registry.
+  - The index (preferred) or string value of a role from the IANA in the "SWID/CoSWID Link Ownership Value" registry.
   - An index value in the range 128 through 255, to indicate that a private use index value is used.
   - A string value prefixed with "x_", to indicate that a private use string value is used.

 - rel (index 40): Identifies the relationship between this CoSWID and the target resource indicated by the "href" item.

   An initial set of pre-defined rel index and text values are defined in {{indexed-link-rel}} that are based on the rel values defined in {{SWID}}.
-These pre-defined rel values are registered with IANA in the "SWID/CoSWID Link Relationship Values" registry {{iana-link-rel}}, and MAY be expanded in the future.
+These pre-defined rel values are registered with IANA in the "SWID/CoSWID Link Relationship Value" registry {{iana-link-rel}}, and MAY be expanded in the future.

   The value of a rel item MUST be one of the following:

-  - The index (preferred) or string value of a role from the IANA in the "SWID/CoSWID Link Relationship Values" registry.
+  - The index (preferred) or string value of a role from the IANA in the "SWID/CoSWID Link Relationship Value" registry.
   - An index value in the range 128 through 255, to indicate that a private use index value is used.
   - A string value prefixed with "x_", to indicate that a private use string value is used.
   - A string value, as defined by {{RFC8288}}, corresponding to a "Relation Name" from the IANA "Link Relation Types" registry: https://www.iana.org/assignments/link-relations/link-relations.xhtml.
-When a string value defined in the IANA "SWID/CoSWID Link Relationship Values" registry matches a Relation Name defined in the IANA "Link Relation Types" registry, the value in the IANA "SWID/CoSWID Link Relationship Values" registry MUST be used instead, as this relationship has a specialized meaning in the context of a SWID/CoSWID tag.
+When a string value defined in the IANA "SWID/CoSWID Link Relationship Value" registry matches a Relation Name defined in the IANA "Link Relation Types" registry, the value in the IANA "SWID/CoSWID Link Relationship Value" registry MUST be used instead, as this relationship has a specialized meaning in the context of a SWID/CoSWID tag.

 - media-type (index 41): The media type for the target resource, providing a resource consumer with a hint of what type of resource to expect.
 Media types are identified by referencing a "Name" from the IANA "Media Types" registry: http://www.iana.org/assignments/media-types/media-types.xhtml.

 - use (index 42): Determines if the referenced software component has to be installed before installing the tagged software component.

   An initial set of pre-defined use index and text values are defined in {{indexed-link-use}} that are based on the use values defined in {{SWID}}.
-These pre-defined use values are registered with IANA in the "SWID/CoSWID Link Use Values" registry {{iana-link-use}}, and MAY be expanded in the future.
+These pre-defined use values are registered with IANA in the "SWID/CoSWID Link Use Value" registry {{iana-link-use}}, and MAY be expanded in the future.

   The value of an ownership item MUST be one of the following:

-  - The index (preferred) or string value of a role from the IANA in the "SWID/CoSWID Link Use Values" registry.
+  - The index (preferred) or string value of a role from the IANA in the "SWID/CoSWID Link Use Value" registry.
   - An index value in the range 128 through 255, to indicate that a private use index value is used.
   - A string value prefixed with "x_", to indicate that a private use string value is used.